Alberto Franchetti: Biography

+Franchetti was an early pioneer of motor racing, having co-founded the Italian Motorists’ Club in 1897 and participated in the inaugural Mille Miglia in 1927.
+He won the inaugural Coppa Florio in 1900.

 His son Arnold Franchetti (1911–1993) became a composer after emigrating to the United States in 1949.
 Before coming to the US, he studied physics at the University of Florence, music at the Salzburg Mozarteum, and then moved to Munich where he studied composition and orchestration with Richard Strauss for three years.
 He was a member of the World War 2 Italian Resistance Underground movement from 1946 to 1948.
 Arnold Franchetti was Professor of Composition at the Hartt School of Music, University of Hartford, Connecticut from 1950 until his retirement in 1979.